 It is important to stay home when you are sick to prevent the spread of infections.
 Vaccines are the best protection against infectious diseases.
 Learn more about immunizations for staff and children.

-Download the Communicable Disease Information for Schools & Child Care Centres (also available in French).
+Download the Communicable Disease Information for Schools & Child Care Centres in French.

 A vaccine is available for Chickenpox (Varicella-Zoster virus).